NodeBE4/opinion/_posts/2022-11-28-EnclavedMicrostate.md

 However, *Zulu* is also famous as the film where Michael Caine exclaims 'Stop throwing those bloody spears at me!'

 Except... it isn't.
-The line is never said by *anyone* in that film, in which throwing spears do not even make an appearance outside one brief sequence.
-Those who note the line's absence from Zulu often point out that it is actually from a *different* Michael Caine role, as Peachey Carnehan in the 1975 film *The Man Who Would Be King*, the *other* film in which he appears in a pith helmet and a red uniform.
+The line is never said by *anyone* in that film, in which throwing spears never even share the screen with Caine (though a good few redcoats do get nailed by a thrown *assegai* at various points).
+Those who note the line's absence from *Zulu* often point out that it is actually from a *different* Michael Caine role, as Peachey Carnehan in the 1975 film *The Man Who Would Be King*, the *other* film in which he appears in a pith helmet and a red uniform.

 Except... it isn't.
 The line does not appear in that film either.
 'Stop throwing those bloody spears at me!' is now a line permanently associated with the film *Zulu* and more broadly with the early career of Michael Caine, despite this never actually having been said on the big screen.

------ __959.7__ -----2022-12-05 22:56:13+08:00:
+----- __961.7__ -----2022-12-05 22:56:13+08:00:

 It's a rare case of a collaboration nobody would have wanted, but which everyone is happy to have.

 (Clarification if needed: ideally, there wouldn't be harassment to crack down on at all and this serves to remind us that it does exist and that it is bad, but seeing as there is harassment, it's really good to see the big players team up and publicly state that they will do something about it.)

+----- __961.8__ -----2022-12-06 00:02:51+08:00:

+Well that would be the obvious reason, hence the curiosity

+----- __961.9__ -----2022-12-06 00:03:34+08:00:

+Interesting.
+I see what you mean.

+----- __961.10__ -----2022-12-06 02:58:03+08:00:

+Three, if I’m not mistaken.

+----- __961.11__ -----2022-12-06 03:38:37+08:00:

+Wait, what did Chris Avellone do?

+----- __961.12__ -----2022-12-06 03:43:46+08:00:

+> The 8-Bit Guy

+Wait what?
+I did not know of this.
+What, er... what specifically did he say?

+----- __961.13__ -----2022-12-06 03:44:22+08:00:

+Yikes.

+----- __961.14__ -----2022-12-07 11:55:14+08:00:

+What is Sinfest, who is Tatsuya, and on a scale from 'not really' to 'abandon all hope', how much will I regret having asked?

+----- __961.15__ -----2022-12-07 12:14:41+08:00:

+Oh good lord.

+----- __961.16__ -----2022-12-07 12:20:33+08:00:

+This is just the pure essence of hobby drama here, where the scale of the drama is inversely proportional to the actual stakes.
+It's *yarn*, and yet somehow businesses are gamifying it.
+Just... wow.

+----- __961.17__ -----2022-12-07 12:23:07+08:00:

+> nasty plebes

+All else aside, upvote for good Latin.

+----- __961.18__ -----2022-12-07 12:40:54+08:00:

+I still like MB on the whole, albeit as someone who basically hasn't watched anime in literal years.
+His style's still not everyone's cup of tea naturally, so this isn't an insistence that you revisit him.

+----- __961.19__ -----2022-12-07 12:44:05+08:00:

+FWIW there's also arguably a qualitative difference between consistently-running series that are regular staples *expected* to go on indefinitely, versus seasonal anime which live and die based on whether new seasons and films are commissioned.
+It's one thing for One Piece to have a dip in quality for a bit, it's quite another for a new anime with a shoddy first season to get renewed.

+----- __961.20__ -----2022-12-07 12:45:10+08:00:

+What you and /u/Chivi-chivik seem to have stumbled on is what Dan Olson calls the [Thermian Argument](https://www.youtube.com/watch?v=AxV8gAGmbtk) – attempting to offer Watsonian explanations for Doylist critiques.

+----- __961.21__ -----2022-12-07 12:45:52+08:00:

+Ironically I like Lady Emily's (the co-writer in question's) content more than Sarah's FWIW.

+----- __961.22__ -----2022-12-08 21:26:30+08:00:

+I dunno, it's played fine for me.

+I mean, 'fine' in the sense that it still randomly crashes a lot and there is one specific bug where the game freezes if I zoom in or out while colony progress is visible, but other than that...

+Well there's also the bugs with the political interest groups, where they fixed the overflow issue from the base game where you could have Interest Groups be so powerful they overflow to having negative Clout, but where the new system for *giving* you Loyalists at high Legitimacy actually *takes away* Loyalists instead...

+But with that being said, there is a reason I still load the game back up after each crash.